List of Blue Öyster Cult members

 Blue Öyster Cult is an American hard rock band from Long Island, New York.
-Formed in 1967, the group originally consisted of guitarist and vocalist Donald "Buck Dharma" Roeser, bassist Andrew Winters, drummer Albert Bouchard, keyboardist and later rhythm guitarist and backing vocalist Allen Lanier, and rhythm guitarist John Wiesenthal.
+Formed in 1967, the group originally consisted of guitarist and vocalist Donald "Buck Dharma" Roeser, bassist Andrew Winters, drummer Albert Bouchard, keyboardist and later rhythm guitarist and vocalist Allen Lanier, and rhythm guitarist John Wiesenthal.
 The band has been through many lineup changes, and currently includes Roeser, vocalist and guitarist Eric Bloom (since 1969), bassist and backing vocalist Danny Miranda (from 1995 to 2004, in 2007, and since 2017), rhythm guitarist, keyboardist and vocalist Richie Castellano, and drummer Jules Radino (both since 2004).

 History

 1967–1986

 Blue Öyster Cult was formed in 1967 as Soft White Underbelly, under the guidance of manager Sandy Pearlman and writer Richard Meltzer.
 The original lineup of the group included guitarist and vocalist Donald "Buck Dharma" Roeser, keyboardist Allen Lanier, rhythm guitarist John Wiesenthal, bassist and backing vocalist Andrew Winters, and drummer and backing vocalist Albert Bouchard.
 After several short-lived line-ups, Les Braunstein was brought in later as the band's first lead vocalist.
 Braunstein was replaced by Eric Bloom in mid-1969, during which time the band changed name twice – first to Oaxaca and later to Stalk-Forrest Group.
 Winters was replaced in the summer of 1970 by Albert's brother Joe Bouchard, and the following year the group settled on the name Blue Öyster Cult.

 The lineup of Blue Öyster Cult remained stable for over ten years, during which time the band released its most commercially successful material.
 However, in August 1981 Albert Bouchard was fired after a show for turning up late on several recent occasions.
 He was replaced by Rick Downey, who had been working as the band's crew chief and lighting designer.
 Downey remained with the group until January 1985, after which Bouchard returned for a short run of shows in February before Jimmy Wilcox joined in April.
 Lanier was also replaced by Tommy Zvoncheck at around the same time.
 Joe Bouchard left the following year after playing his last show in February, with Jon Rogers taking his place.
 After touring until September, Blue Öyster Cult began a temporary hiatus which would ultimately last less than a year.